9 Easy Ways to Improve Your Website Better (in 2023)

 It has never gone offline since I moved to Bluehost and I pass Google core vitals as well.
 If you want to grow and rank on Google, excellent web hosting matters a lot.

-I won’t even recommend a particular host which I didn’t use, lest I come across as biased Bluehost (for Small sites) and Cloudways are worth it and you’ll be just fine.
+I won’t even recommend a particular host that I didn’t use, lest I come across as biased Bluehost (for Small sites) and Cloudways are worth it and you’ll be just fine.

 6. Audit Your WordPress Plugins